andrew-monroe/PHP-Picture-Resizer/README.md

 ### Installing and Configuring the PHP Picture Resizer
 You're almost done!
 Open up the config.php file within the config folder and change all of the information within to match all of your own AWS information.
-If you need a new AWS Access Key ID and AWS Secret Access Key you can always do it from within IAM in the AWS Management Console.
-Just open up the **Users** page from the navbar on the left, click on your the equivalent of your 'Bucket-Master' user, navigate to the **Security credentials** tab, then use **Create access key** to your heart's content!
+Just open up the **Users** page from the navbar on the left, click on your the equivalent of the 'Bucket-Master' user, navigate to the **Security credentials** tab, then use **Create access key** to your heart's content!

 Now just transfer your PHP Picture Resizer repository onto your PHP server, and you should be good to go!
 Try it out!